drufball/yosai/_drafts/actualization.md

 One of the stone-eaters spoke up.
 "But shouldn't we be practicing things that suit our resonance?
 I'm going to be a fighter, not an infiltrator."

 Iruka sighed audibly.
-Moto still didn't understand why the man volunteered to train the new recruits.
+Moto still didn't understand why the woman volunteered to train the new recruits.
 Maybe it was some sort of punishment.

 "Where exactly do you think you'll be fighting?
 Outside the castle walls?
 You're going to go challenge all your targets to duels then and hope they show up?"